jquery/learn.jquery.com/page/events/event-basics.md

 );
 ```

-When each event has its own handler, you can pass an object into `$.fn.on` with one or
+When each event has its own handler, you can pass an object into `.on()` with one or
 more key/value pairs, with the key being the event name and the value being the function
 to handle the event.